upperlinecode/git-hygeine-and-workflows/README.md

 ## Why?

+Before starting this lab, please read [this post](https://cloudfour.com/thinks/squashing-your-pull-requests) on some of the options available to you when you decide to merge your work into main.

 ## Directions

 This lab is all about Git and GitHub workflows so you'll be working in teams.
 This lab is optimized for 2 or 4 participants per repo, so once you're in a team of 2-4 people, designate a team captain and have them fork the repo.